 - Limited use of the NTR CDS by jurisdictions

 - Lack of data timeliness for the NTR CDS

 - The availability of the majority of the data elsewhere within CIHI

-This change will not affect the Ontario Trauma Registry (OTR), which is operated by CIHI and funded by the Ontario Ministry of Health and Long-Term Care.
+This change did not affect the Ontario Trauma Registry (OTR), which is operated by CIHI and funded by the Ontario Ministry of Health and Long-Term Care.
 The OTR will continue to collect and report on injuries in Ontario.